zkmkarlsruhe/museum-label/README.md

 If the TF-Luna sensor is not available, the system can be given simulated sensor events.

-The proximity loaf sketch is a proximity sensor simulator which sends proximity sensor values (normalized 0-1) to the controller server.
+There are two proximity sensor simulators which send proximity sensor values (normalized 0-1) to the controller server: a browser implementation using p5.js and a desktop implementation using loaf (Lua Osc And openFrameworks).

+Once a simulator is started, drag the virtual visitor towards the artwork to initiate the detection process, as long as the server is running.

+#### p5.js Browser Simulator

+The proximity browser sketch is written in Javascript using p5.js.
+To run it, open the main index.html file in a web browser:

+1. Start a webbrowser and open `proximity/html./index.html`
+2. If the "websocket is not connected" error is shown, make sure the server is running and refresh the browser page.

+#### loaf Desktop Simulator

+The proximity loaf sketch is written in Lua using openFrameworks bindings.
+To run it, you will need to use the loaf interpreter:

 1. Download and install [loaf](http://danomatika.com/code/loaf)
-2. Start loaf.app and drag `proximity/main.lua` onto the loaf window
+2. Start loaf.app and drag `proximity/loaf/main.lua` onto the loaf window

-If the server is running, drag the virtual visitor towards the artwork to initiate the detection process.

 Dependencies
 ------------